carbon-language/carbon-lang/docs/design/variadics.md

 In order to represent the declared type of `x`, the typechecker needs to model the fact that `X` consists of the concatenation of `A` and `B`, even though it does not yet know the arity or contents of either pack.
 It does this by representing packs as sequences of segments.
-For example, `Y` can be represented as `(<A[:$I:], |A|>, <B[:$I:], |B|>)`.
+For example, `X` can be represented as `(<A[:$I:], |A|>, <B[:$I:], |B|>)`.

 Similarly, the typechecker sometimes needs to reason symbolically about values